 In this article we will look at the different options on an immigration appeal process and a motion to reopen or reconsider.
 They are closely related although different migration actions as we will see throughout the article.

 If you need help appealing an unfavorable decision from USCIS our immigration lawyers are at your service.
-You can use the free consultation, since it does not commit you to anything and thus solve your questions.
+You can use our private consultation, since it does not commit you to anything and thus solve your questions.

 What is an immigration appeal process?